mghasemi19/TopFC/README.md

 </p>

 The main backgrounds in the SM for this analysis are:
+- single-top production in association with a gauge-boson such as Z or W boson (in W boson case there should be ca fake lepton)
+- ttV where V represents weak bosons like Z and W (V bosons should decay leptonically to pass the preselection)
-- top quark pair production can occur through quark-antiquark annihilation or through gluon-gluon fusion.
+- top quark pair production with fake lepton can occur through quark-antiquark annihilation or through gluon-gluon fusion.
 Then top-pair can decay to different channels such as **di-lepton** (10.5%), **single-lepton** (43.8%), and **all-hadronic** with (45.7%) decay branching ratios.
-- single-top production via s-channel, t-channel, and Wt-channel
+- single-top production via s-channel, t-channel, and Wt-channel with fake leptons
-- single-top production in association with a gauge-boson such as Z or W boson

 **Table of Contents** for this repositry
 - [to-do list](#to-do-list)